 Meet the Commandant

-The most important part of the job is being a mentor to the Cadets.
-Someone who the Cadets can trust and talk to.
+The most important part of the job is being a mentor to the Cadets: someone who the Cadets can trust.
 Cadets' lives outside of school can be stressful.
-The ability to go talk to someone outside of a Cadets parents who is not trying to give you a medical evaluation is something that sets Benedicting apart from all other schools in the area
+The ability to go talk to someone outside of a Cadet's parents who is not trying to give him a medical evaluation is something that sets Benedictine apart from all other schools in the area

-At Benedictine Mr. Walker teaches Government and World History 2.
-He has taught AP Macro Econ, World Geography and World History 1.
-“Mr. Walker gives a hands-on experience,” stated Aiden Gore ‘21 when asked about being taught by Mr. Walker.
-“To whatever he talks about and approaches his teaching in an involved fun manner.”
+At Benedictine, Mr. Walker teaches government and world history.
+He has also taught AP macroeconomics and world geography.
+“Mr. Walker gives a hands-on experience,” stated Ayden Gore ‘21, when asked about being taught by Mr. Walker.
+“In whatever he talks about and approaches, his teaching is in an involved fun manner.”

 Mr. Walker, at the direction of Mr. Bussman, has assumed the rank of colonel.
-You can spot Colonel Walker either in BDUs, an old US Army camouflage uniform or the current US Army class B’s (a white shirt and blue pants).
-“Definitely a little weird,” Brenden Wright ‘21 a senior said when asked about seeing Mr. Walker in uniform.
-“It is awesome to see the effort that he puts into it and how he is working to be Commandant.”
+You can spot Colonel Walker either in BDUs, an old US Army camouflage uniform or in a dressier uniform (a white shirt and blue pants).
+“Definitely a little weird,” Brendan Wright ‘21, a senior, said when asked about seeing Mr. Walker in uniform.
+“It is awesome to see the effort that he puts into it and how he is working to be commandant.”

 Ever since Mr. Long left, Colonel Walker has been working to improve the school's military department.
 He spent many hours of the summer in the cold, strangely moist arms room in order to get the school’s supply office ready for uniform-issuing day.

 He was not without help this summer.
-Many of the BCP Sponsoring Officers came to help issue uniforms to their fellow Cadets.
-“Without Colonial Walker organizing and preparing the arms room,” stated Daniel Mouser ‘21 when asked about passing out uniforms over the summer.
-“It would not have been possible to issue all the uniforms before the start of school.”
+Many of the BCP sponsoring officers came to help issue uniforms to their fellow Cadets.
+“Without Colonel Walker organizing and preparing the arms room,” stated Daniel Mouser ‘21, "it would not have been possible to issue all the uniforms before the start of school.”

-The Commandant's Cup is back this year as well, the school has had a few competitions with the freshman representing each company.
-So far this year the competitions have been: who can do the most pushups, an egg race and a dance off.
+The Commandant's Cup is back this year, as well: The school has had a few competitions with the freshman representing each company.
+So far this year the competitions have been: pushup count-off, an egg race and a dance-off.

-This school year is full of changes but it looks like the future is bright for the Cadets and Colonial Walker.
+This school year is full of changes, but it looks as though the future is bright for the Cadets and Colonel Walker.